charmplusplus/charm/doc/ampi/03-using.rst

 This method works by combining a specific method of building binaries with GNU extensions to the dynamic linker.
-First, AMPI's toolchain wrapper compiles your user program as a Position Independent Executable (PIE) and links it against a special shim of function pointers instead of the normal AMPI runtime.
+First, AMPI's toolchain wrapper compiles your user program as a Position-Independent Executable (PIE) and links it against a special shim of function pointers instead of the normal AMPI runtime.
 It then builds a small loader utility that links directly against AMPI.
 This loader dynamically opens the PIE